 Peanut Oil – Best For Asian Dishes

 Hello, peanut oil!
 Yes, you don’t hear wrong.
 Peanut oil and avocado oil have many similarities in both flavor and smoke point.
 You can use it for stir-frying and deep-frying, and your foods will not be greasy.
+If you’re worried about peanut oil going bad too quickly, don’t be, as it has quite a long shelf life.

 It is especially a perfect companion of various mouth-watering Asian side dishes, including salads, sauces, dressing, and more.
 The flavor will make you pleased since it is slightly nutty and can keep the original neutral flavor after being cooked.